Anyel-ec/Spring-Boot-RestTemplate-Introduce/README.md

 - [Español (Spanish)](README-es.md)
 - [English](README.md)

-### README: Product Management and REST Consumer Microservices
+### Product Management and REST Consumer Microservices

 This project implements two microservices within a single Spring Boot project: one for CRUD operations on products and another for consuming this service using RestTemplate.